-I love decorating for the Thanksgiving and Halloween.
+I love decorating for Thanksgiving and Halloween.
 I love the fall and all the little and BIG pumpkins that fill up the markets.
 In the past, we transformed pumpkins into magical, fairy jack-o-lanterns.
 We have used little pumpkins to make bird feeders and we have even stamped with gourds.

 This year I was inspired by the boho design aesthetic and wanted to turn our pumpkins into lovely bohemian style pumpkins.
 While we could have painted the pumpkins, I like the fine lines and designs that are created with markers.

 How to Decorate Pumpkins with Markers

 There are a couple of things to keep in mind when you are going to decorate pumpkins with markers.
 First of all, you need to use the best markers for decorating pumpkins.
 If you use regular markers, they will smudge and rub right off.
-The surface of a pumpkin is kind of like a white board.
-I found the I had the best results when I was decorating the pumpkins with Sharpie markers.
+The surface of a pumpkin is kind of like a whiteboard.
+I found that I had the best results when I was decorating the pumpkins with Sharpie markers.
 Permanent markers really adhere to the pumpkin skin.
-I love this variety pack of Sharpies – so you have every width of marker to work with in the designs.

 The next thing you will need is an unwaxed pumpkin.
 Often times the pumpkins and gourds you purchase at the store have a coating of wax on them.
 The wax is there to extend the life of the pumpkin.
 However, the waxy surface won’t let the marker “stick” to the skin – it will smudge and rub off.

 Next, make sure the pumpkins are at room temperature.
-If your pumpkins and gourds are too cold, as they warm up condensation will form and the ink won’t stick to the skin.
+If your pumpkins and gourds aren’t too cold, as they warm up condensation will form and the ink won’t stick to the skin.
 Store your pumpkins at room temperature for an hour or so, and then they will be all warmed up.